masih84/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image10]

 ## Result Video

-I used [video.py](https://github.com/masih84/CarND-Behavioral-Cloning-P3/blob/master/video.py) to generate the project video for track 1 and 2.
+The trained Model is successfully driving around both track 1 and 2 without going out os the track.
+I increased speed and it could drive as fast as 20 MPH without any issues on both tracks.
+I used [video.py](https://github.com/masih84/CarND-Behavioral-Cloning-P3/blob/master/video.py) to generate the project video for both tracks.
 The [Track one](https://raw.githubusercontent.com/masih84/CarND-Behavioral-Cloning-P3/master/Track1.mp4), and [Track two](https://raw.githubusercontent.com/masih84/CarND-Behavioral-Cloning-P3/master/Track2.mp4) are captured car motion in Autonomous mode from the center camera.
-I also recorded the simulation when running one and two and post them on Youtube.
-[Track one YouTube Link](https://youtu.be/G8SF40JCmks) and [Track two YouTube Link](https://youtu.be/RC2NaYsrmMM)
+I noticed saving the image with video.py slow down my GPU/CPU and affect the car smooth motion.
+So, I recorded the simulation using [ezvid](https://www.ezvid.com/) and could drive as fast as 20 MPH on  both tracks.
+Here are Youtube Links:
+* [YouTube Link](https://youtu.be/G8SF40JCmks) Autonomous driving results Track one
+* [YouTube Link](https://youtu.be/RC2NaYsrmMM) Autonomous driving results Track two

 ![alt text][image8]